-Emotional and sexual betrayal wrapped up in lies, a partner’s affair is one of the hardest blows life can deal.
+With emotional and sexual betrayal wrapped up in lies, a partner’s affair is one of the hardest blows life can deal.
 Whether it was a drunken one-night stand or a long-term liaison, most people’s instant reaction is to split.
 But is it that simple?
-Clearly there was something wrong in the marriage – no one strays if they’re blissfully happy – but you’ve both invested a lot in this relationship and there may be many reasons why it could and should be saved.
+There was something wrong in the marriage, as it’s unlikely for one to stray if they’re blissfully happy; but you’ve both invested a lot in this relationship and there may be many reasons why it could and should be saved.

-In fact, this could be a chance for both of you to address issues that have lain dormant for too long, and to emerge all the stronger for it.
-But there’s no one-size-fits-all solution and the first step is to understand what kind of affair it was...
+This could be a chance for both of you to address prolonged, dormant issues and to emerge all the stronger for it.
+There’s no one-size-fits-all solution and the first step is to understand what kind of affair it was: